JoseBlanca/franklin/doc/source/using_franklin.rst

   If the vector and cloning site is known lucy can be used to remove the vector in a precise way.

 bad quality trimming
   There are two algorithms used to remove the bad quality sequence extremes.
-If the sequence is long lucy (454 and sanger) is used for this task otherwise franklin does the job (illumina).
+If the sequence is long lucy (454 and sanger) is used for this task otherwise ngs_backbone does the job (illumina).

 general vector removal
   The reads are compared against the Univec database using blast to look for remaining vectors.